PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ![gpu-overview](https://tigress-web.princeton.edu/CSES/jdh4/gpu_as_accelerator_to_cpu_diagram.png)

 The diagram above and the accompanying pseudocode present a simplified view of how GPUs are used in scientific computing.
-To fully understand how things work you will need to learn more about memory cache, interconnects, CUDA streams and much more.
+To fully understand how things work you will need to learn about memory cache, interconnects, CUDA and more.

-[NVLink](https://www.nvidia.com/en-us/data-center/nvlink/) on Traverse enables fast CPU-to-GPU and GPU-to-GPU data transfers with a peak rate of 75 GB/s per direction.

 Given the significant performance penalty for moving data between the CPU and GPU, it is natural to work toward "unifying" the CPU and GPU.
 For instance, read about the [NVIDIA Grace Hopper Superchip](https://developer.nvidia.com/blog/nvidia-grace-hopper-superchip-architecture-in-depth/).